City-of-Memphis-Wastewater/mulch/README.md

 This approach clearly scopes the workspace creation inside the hidden folder without relying on the deprecated `--stealth` flag.

+However, this means there will be no references in the src/.../workspace_manager.py file to the hidden workspaces.
+You can choose only one set of workspace references. you can run `mulch src --force` from inside of `.mulch` and it will break the references to the public workspace set and build them for the private set.

+---

+## A Rule: Run `mulch workspace` at least once before running `mulch src`, particularly if you want to run `mulch workspace --here`
+- For `mulch src` to make the proper references, if you plan to use `--here` flag, you must run `mulch workspace --here` at least once first, to contribute some truth to the `.mulch/reference.lock` file.
+- If you run `mulch src` without first running `mulch workspace`, the workspace_manager.py references will include to the standard /workspaces/ reference, as if the `--here` flag was not used.
+- If you end up running `mulch workspace` without the `--here` flag, I don't think you'll have any trouble.
+- The `reference.lock` should enfore consistency, not allowing you to mix `--here` workspaces with lackthereof workspaces in the same project.
 ---

 ## Workspace and Source Directory Layout Complexity